Kanaries/Rath/README.md

 ## Community

-[RATH community](https://kanaries.net/community) is a place to have open discussions on features, voice your ideas, or get help with general questions.
+[Kanaries community](https://kanaries.net/community) is a place to have open discussions on features, voice your ideas, or get help with general questions.
 Get onboard with us through the following channels:

 Our developer community is the backbone of the ongoing RATH project.
 We sincerely welcome you to [join our community](join), participate in the conversation and stay connected with us for the latest updates.
 Feel free to [contribute to the RATH project](contribution-guide), submit any issues on our GitHub page, or split your grand new ideas in our chats.